zopencommunity/meta/docs/workshop/workshop.md

 ## Introduction (15 minutes)

-Welcome to the Zopen Community Workshop, where we'll delve into how you can take advantage of open-source tools within the z/OS UNIX environment.
+Welcome to the zopen community Workshop, where we'll delve into how you can take advantage of open-source tools within the z/OS UNIX environment.

 z/OS is renowned for its unwavering reliability, security, and speed.
 However, it's often challenged by the limited availability of readily available open-source software, compared to more common platforms such as Linux or Mac.

-This is where the Zopen Community community comes into play.
+This is where the zopen community community comes into play.
 Our primary mission is to enhance the open-source landscape on z/OS.
 With over 170 successfully ported open source projects, we're committed to making essential open-source tools readily available on z/OS.
 Importantly, we actively contribute our enhancements back to open-source communities to keep z/OS aligned with industry developments.

 In today's session, we'll guide you through practical tasks like downloading and using the open source zopen package manager, installing core tools like Vim, Git, Make and Bash, and even introduce you to the process of porting an external tool (e.g., jq) using the zopen build command.